 - 1. This meeting is held the last day of the conference before the States Dinner. - 2.
-In attendance are the Executive Directors, the NGAUS President, the GCC and the Director of Membership and Marketing. - 3.
+In attendance are the Executive Directors, the NGAUS President, the NGAUS COS, the NGAUS VP, GC/GCC and the Director of Membership and Marketing. - 3.
 The meeting usually lasts no longer than one hour.